larrychannon/Create-Peplink-FusionHub-on-Proxmox/README.md

 ## Description
-This project provides a script to set up FusionHub on a Proxmox server environment
+This project provides a script to set up Peplink FusionHub on a Proxmox server environment

 ## Instructions
 To set up the project, follow these steps: